nicholasz2510/invest-calc/README.md

 &emsp;&emsp;- ...
 &emsp;&emsp;- E W (1+i<sub>1</sub>) ...
 (1+i<sub>n</sub>)

-Safe withdrawal rate is the withdrawal rate that at the end of year n, the remaining equity runs out, i.e, e<sub>n</sub> = 0.
-Since the next year's expenses are already covered at this time, the initial equitiy E actually lasted n+1 years.
-Note that the safe withdrawal rate does not really depend on the initial equity amount E.
+Safe withdrawal rate is the initial withdrawal rate to use such that at the end of year n, the remaining equity runs out (i.e. e<sub>n</sub> = 0).
+Since the next year's expenses are already covered at this time, the initial equity E actually lasted n+1 years. (note: the safe withdrawal rate does not really depend on the initial equity amount E.)

 References